-MKTG777 - MARKETING STR (Course Syllabus)
+MKTG777 - Marketing Strategy (Course Syllabus)

 This course views marketing as both a general management responsibility and an orientation of an organization that helps one to create, capture and sustain customer value.
 The focus is on the business unit and its network of channels, customer relationships, and alliances.
 Specifically, the course attempts to help develop knowledge and skills in the application of advanced marketing frameworks, concepts, and methods for making strategic choices at the business level.

 Prerequisites: Completion of MKTG 611; and MKTG 612 or MKTG 613.

 Other Information: Format varies by instructor.
 Typically: case, lecture, group projects and class discussion.
 See syllabus.

 Which brands make you happy?
 Apple?
 Amazon?
 Starbucks?
 Everlane?
 Soulcycle?
 Sweetgreen?
 What draws you into these brands?
 How do companies create compelling brand experiences?
 How could you cultivate a well-loved brand?
 This course explores such questions with the goal of identifying the ingredients for building an inspired brand.
 The course is created for students interested in building a brand and/or immersing themselves in the enhancement of an existing brand, and it is comprised of lectures, cases, guest speakers, discussions, in and out of class exercises, and a final project.
 Broadly, the course will be divided into four parts: 1) Understanding Brand, 2) Crafting Brand, 3) Measuring Brand, and 4) Managing Brand.
 The course will provide students with an appreciation of the role of branding and (taking a consumer-centric approach) will augment students' ability to think creatively and critically about the strategies and tactics involved in building, leveraging, defending, and sustaining inspired brands.